Child trafficking in India: Illegal activities

 Children, over adults are often chosen to be trafficked for illegal activities such as begging and organ trade, as they are seen as more vulnerable.
 Not only are these children being forced to beg for money, but a significant number of those on the streets have had limbs forcibly amputated, or even acid poured into their eyes to blind them by gang masters.
 Those who are injured tend to make more money, which is why they are often abused in this way.
 Organ trade is also common, when traffickers trick or force children to give up an organ.

 UNICEF estimates that more than 300,000 children under 18 are currently being exploited in more than 30 armed conflicts worldwide.
 While the majority of child soldiers are between the ages of 15 and 18, some are as young as 7 or 8 years of age.
 A large number of children are abducted to use as soldiers.
 Others are used to serve as porters, cooks, guards, servants, messengers, or spies.
 Many of these young soldiers are sexually abused which often ends with unwanted pregnancies and sexually transmitted diseases.
 Some children have been forced to commit atrocities against their families and communities.
 Reports indicate that children were coerced by anti government naxalites to join children's units (“Bal Dasta”), where they were trained and used as couriers and informants, to plant improvised explosive devices and in front-line operations against national security forces.

-Children Exploited for Commercial Sex
+Children exploited for commercial sex

 Children that are exploited for commercial sex are subject to transactions for child pornography and child prostitution and rape.
 The Commercial Sexual Exploitation (CSE) of women and children generates approximately 400 million US Dollars annually in the city of Mumbai alone.
 Although it is hard to find accurate numbers for exactly how many children are trafficked, studies and surveys sponsored by the Ministry of Women and Child Development (MWCD) estimates that there are about three million prostitutes in the country, of which an estimated 40 percent are children, as there is a growing demand for very young girls to be inducted into prostitution on account of customer preferences.
 There are many severe consequences these children face from being sexually exploited.